raystack/siren/docs/guides/alert_credentials.md

 Here is an example to create slack and pagerduty credentials routing configuration in Alertmanager.

-A valid request payload has slack webhook, slack channel name and slack username for warning and critical severity levels along with pagerduty service key.
-You also need to mention the entity (tenant id) which is tenant id in cortex alertmanager.
+A valid request payload has a Slack webhook, a Slack channel name and slack username for warning and critical severity levels along with pagerduty service key.
+You also need to mention the entity (tenant id) which is tenant id in Cortex alertmanager.

 ```text